 After that, continue from the siteDelete .htaccess fileThe

-Next, open the wp-admin directoryIf thereThere is a .htaccess file, go ahead and delete itThe
+Next, open the wp-admin directoryIf thereThere is a .htaccess file, go ahead and remove itThe

 Now try to log in to the WordPress site.
 If it succeeds, the .htaccess file is preventing login to WordPress.